 Becky Geller joined the Preservation Services team in 2018.
 A certified archivist, she has nearly ten years of experience in public libraries, having recently held positions in Reference Services and the Western History & Genealogy departments at the Denver Public Library.
 In 2016, she traveled to Serbia with the “Exploring Libraries and Archives” program and presented a talk on her experience.
 Becky’s interests include informational literacy, intellectual freedom, and balancing preservation and access.
 She holds a BA in Art History from Colorado College and an MLS from Emporia State University.

 Kim O’Leary is our Technology and Events Coordinator, and if you have a question while registering for one of our training programs, Kim will be on hand to answer.
 She also provides technology support for the webinars, and is responsible for scouting out the locations for the Digital Directions conference and other off-site programming, as well as a host of other support system help for the department and the Center.

-The Preservation Services Department has just completed its 5th Annual Working Retreat at a farm in Maine.
+Last summer, the Preservation Services Department held its 5th Annual Working Retreat at a farm in Maine.
 The 2-day retreat affords ample time for meetings to plan future initiatives, and to do a bit of cross-training or a local service project.
 And there is also plenty of time for fun and food!